 Skyway and Rest Area

 The I-275 Skyway Rest Area & Seawall Rehabilitation project is an exemplary example of long-term infrastructure durability.
-The existing concrete bulkhead caps and guardrail sections, along with 180 feet of new CFRP/GFRP concrete sheet pile wall, were renovated with GFRP-RC solutions for significant corrosion protection.
+The existing concrete bulkhead caps and guardrail sections, along with 180 feet of new CFRP/GFRP concrete sheet pile wall, were renovated using GFRP-RC solutions to provide significant corrosion protection.

-This FDOT Design-Build project involved the replacement of a 5330' length of the bulkhead-seawall cap to be replaced.
+This FDOT Design-Build project involved replacing a 5330' section of the bulkhead seawall cap.
 It was the first roadway shoulder barrier wall with GFRP reinforcement for longer lifespans in a highly aggressive aquatic environment.
-In order to truly maximize the rehabilitation efforts, GFRP bars were utilized in lieu of traditional Grade 60 steel rebar; this unique approach and material combination is expected to provide a much more robust service life than what the traditional approach presently offers.
+To truly maximize rehabilitation efforts, GFRP bars were used in place of traditional Grade 60 steel rebar; this unique approach and material combination are expected to provide a much longer service life than traditional rebar.

 Coastal states are increasingly turning to fiberglass-reinforced plastic (FRP) for seawalls, breakwaters, and other coastal structures.
-As the effects of climate change continue to be felt around the world, it is likely that we will see even more widespread use of FRP in coastal communities.
+As the effects of climate change continue to be felt worldwide, we are likely to see even greater use of FRP in coastal communities.
 If you are planning a project that involves any type of marine structure, reach out to Tencom today for all your FRP needs.